faranalytics/dialog/README.md

 Dialog provides a framework and a set of interfaces for building VoIP Agent applications.

-> NB Diaglog is sitll under active development and public interfaces may change on turns of the minor.
+> NB Dialog is still under active development.
+Prior to 1.0.0, public interfaces may change on turns of the minor.

 ### Features